wouterdeberg/laravel-elastic-email/README.md

 Laravel Elastic Email is a wrapper for Elastic Email.
 You can send e-mails in your project just like you usually do with Laravel's native mailers, the package makes sure the e-mails are send via the Elastic Email API using your Elastic Email account.

 ## Requires
-Laravel version 8.12 or higher.
+V1 - Laravel version 8.12 or higher.
+V2 - Laravel version 9.0 or higher.

 ### Installation ###